-Buffington Law Firm’s Orange County employment attorneys are experienced in dealing with employment disputes of all kinds.
+At Buffington Law Firm, our Orange County employment attorneys are experienced in dealing with employment disputes of all kinds.
 Call us at 714-450-6568 for a free legal consultation directly with one of our employment attorneys.

 Unfortunately for employers, there is a legal, rebuttable presumption that a given worker should be an employee rather than an independent contractor.
 Put simply, this is what the Government wants.
 Countless Federal and California Governmental agencies are ready to give an employer a fight about this issue and impose fines and penalties for misclassifying a worker as an independent contractor.
 The Government usually wins these fights.
 The cost of misclassifying a worker and losing a fight with the Government over this issue can be high.

 How to Determine if a Worker Should Be an Employee or Independent Contractor.
 There is no hard and fast rule, and there is no set definition for “independent contractor.”
 The single most important factor to be considered is whether the employer or principal has control or the right to control the worker both as to the work done and the means in which it is performed.
 The California Department of Industrial Relations sets out 11 questions which must be considered in determining whether a company may classify a worker as an independent contractor.

 - Whether the person performing services is engaged in an occupation or business distinct from that of the principal